 Depending on whether you’re a passenger on the bus, a pedestrian, or another driver, your first step is to remain calm and call 911 as possible.
 Then do the following:

-If the bus company or its insurance company calls you before you have a chance to speak with an attorney, make sure you keep the information of the accident to yourself.
+If the bus company or its insurance company calls you before you have a chance to speak with a personal injury lawyer, make sure you keep the information about the accident to yourself.
 Do not agree to make a recorded statement and do not sign any forms sent to you by the company or insurance carrier.
 Instead, contact a DC bus accident lawyer at Regan Zambri Long right away to protect your case.

 Like a truck accident, you can file a personal injury claim against the bus company’s insurance for your injuries.
 But when you have a claim against the government, your claim can be a little more difficult.

 When filing a claim against the WMATA, the doctrine of sovereign immunity may apply.
 Sovereign immunity prohibits your ability to sue the government in certain cases.